 These renovations come just a few years after a new brick backstop matching the brick dugouts was constructed behind home plate in 2005 adding to the overall look of the stadium.
 In 2008, a new electronic Fair-Play Model Softball Scoreboard was installed.

-During the course of the Lady Techsters' 29-year history of playing at the facility, Tech has posted an overall mark of 367-184, including 21 winning seasons.
-During its run to the 2008 NCAA Tournament, LA Tech posted a mark of 16-12 at home including victories over Top 25 Fresno State and SEC foe Ole Miss.
-The 16 home victories were the most since the 1996 season when that Lady Techster team was a perfect 16-0 at home.
+During the course of the Lady Techsters' 34-year history of playing at the facility, Tech has posted an overall mark of 409-221, including 23 winning seasons.
+During its run to the 2008 NCAA Tournament, LA Tech posted victories over Top 25 Fresno State and SEC foe Ole Miss.

 In 2009, LA Tech repeated the feat defeating both Fresno State and Ole Miss at home while also posting victories against Hawaii.
-Built at a cost of $200,000 under the supervision of former head coach Bill Galloway and former Tech President F. Jay Taylor, the 1,000-seat facility boasts brick-walled dugouts, wooden lockers, lights, batting cage and electronic scoreboard.
+Built at a cost of $200,000 under the supervision of former head coach Bill Galloway and former Tech President F. Jay Taylor, the original 700-seat facility boasted brick-walled dugouts, wooden lockers, lights, batting cage and electronic scoreboard.

-The natural grass turf extends 190 feet down the foul lines and 220 feet to straightaway centerfield, reaching the fence running along the outfield.
+The natural grass turf extends 190 feet down the foul lines and 220 feet to straightaway centerfield.

 At the time of its completion in the early '80s, it was considered one of the finest softball facilities in the country as the nationally-ranked Louisiana Tech squads drew large crowds.